-You must serve these documents as soon as possible after you were notified in RedCrest that your documents were accepted and stamped with the Supreme Court seal.
-Do this no less than 14 days before the directions hearing.
+You must serve these documents as soon as possible after you were notified in RedCrest that your documents were accepted.

+Do this at least 14 days before the directions hearing.

 How to serve documents

 If you are serving an individual, you must serve the Notice of Appeal in person.
 This means you must: